neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 * `'{"initial_value": "42"}'`: that's our `InstantiateMsg` that we defined in our contract.
 If we provided a JSON that could not be parsed into `InstantiateMsg`, we would receive an error.
 * `--label minimal_contract`: every CosmWasm contract needs to have a user-defined label.
 * `--no-admin` means that we created our contract without an admin address.
-The admin address can _migrate_ a contract, which is a topic that we are going to discuss in **Part 2** of this tutorial.
+The admin address can _migrate_ a contract.

 Now, we need to query the transaction details to get the address of the instantiated contract: